Sleep and Screens: How Your Devices Are Stealing Your Rest

 But blue light is only part of the story.
 What you’re doing on screens matters just as much.

-Emotional arousal: That upsetting news article, the argument in the comments, the work email that sends your mind racing—all of these trigger your stress response.
-Cortisol rises, your heart rate increases, and your body shifts into alert mode.
-Not exactly conducive to sleep.
+Emotional arousal: That upsetting news article, the argument in the comments, the work email that sends your mind racing—all of these can trigger your stress response.
+Your body may shift into alert mode, which is not exactly conducive to sleep.

-Dopamine loops: Social media, games, and video platforms are designed to keep you engaged.
-Each notification, each new video, each scroll delivers a small dopamine hit.
+Reward loops: Social media, games, and video platforms are designed to keep you engaged.
+Each notification, each new video, each scroll can feel like a small reward.
 Your brain learns to crave “just one more”—and suddenly an hour has vanished.

 Cognitive engagement: Even benign content keeps your mind active when it should be winding down.
 Processing information, making decisions about what to watch next, and absorbing new ideas all work against the mental slowdown sleep requires.